 Is it worth it?

 Despite its preparatory function, it is a rather difficult exercise.
 And many mistakenly start to do it, not having mastered techniques properly, or having incompatible problems with health.
-We will try to understand whether it is worth doing hyperextensions on fit ball, with what intensity and before what exercises.
+We will try to understand whether it is worth doing hyperextensions on the fit ball, with what intensity and before what exercises.

 The most important benefit from the reverse hyperextension on the fit ball is the development of the muscles of the lumbar spine.
 And this means that this exercise: